Rock legend Eddie Van Halen dies after long battle with cancer

 "My heart is broken and I don't think I'll ever fully recover from this loss.
 I love you so much, Pop."

+He was famous for what became known as "finger tapping" -- playing the guitar with two hands, like a piano.

+He was also known for his guitars, including one named Frankenstein which he pieced together from part of other instruments.

-The group, regarded as of one the most influential American rock groups of all time, is known for such classics as "Jump," "Panama," "Runnin' with the Devil," and the guitar solo "Eruption."
+Among the group's classics are "Jump," "Panama," "Runnin' with the Devil," and the guitar solo "Eruption."

+"Ed's a once- or twice-in-a-century kind of guy.
+There's Hendrix and there's Eddie Van Halen," friend and guitarist Jerry Cantrell of Alice in Chains said during Grammy weekend in January 2019.
+"Those two guys tilted the world on its axis."

 Van Halen has sold more than 75 million albums and has more number one hits on the mainstream US rock chart than any other artist, according to the band's label.